BalloonBox-Inc/SCRTSibyl-Oracle/documentation/README.md

                 "score_exist": true
             }
         },
         "message": "Your SCRTSibyl score is FAIR - 639 points.
 This score qualifies you for a short term loan of up to $5,000 USD (1,011 SCRT) over a recommended pay back period of 6 monthly installments.
-Part of your score is based on the transaction history of your Plaid diamond 12.5% apr interest credit card credit card.
+Part of your score is based on the transaction history of your Plaid diamond 12.5% apr interest credit card.
 Your total current balance is $44,520 USD across all accounts.
 An error occurred while computing the score metric called velocity.
 As a result, your score was rounded down.
-Try again later or select an alternative bank account if you have one.", "score": 639,
+Try again later or select an alternative bank account if you have one.",

+        "score": 639,
         "status": "success",
         "status_code": 200,